DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture9.md

 > - compensation amount is called the payout

 The CDS can be single-name or multi-name:
 - Above we’re referring to single-name CDS, which are written over the reference assets of one single reference entity.
-- Multi-name CDS, sometimes called basket CDS, are written over the reference assets of multiple reference entities, and the nature of their payouts can diff er (add-up basket, k th -to-default basket, etc).
+- Multi-name CDS, sometimes called basket CDS, are written over the reference assets of multiple reference entities, and the nature of their payouts can differ (add-up basket, k th -to-default basket, etc).
 There’s also CDS indices (see wiki), which are eff ectively basket CDS:
 - The CDX range (also see Investopedia and the CDS Indices Primer).
 - The iTraxx range (also see Investopedia and wiki).
 They’re important for your Team Project and we cover them later.